-To request a credit report, you’ll need to provide your name, address, social security number, and date of birth, as well as various information regarding your credit history.
+To request a credit report, you'll need to provide your name, current and previous addresses, social security number, date of birth, and various information regarding your credit history, which helps verify your identity.
 As always, use caution when providing personal information.
 When requesting your report online, verify the website you are using is legitimate.
-If you are requesting your reports by phone, only call verified phone numbers, rather than a phone number from an unsolicited call or email.
+If you are requesting your reports by phone, call the verified phone number, rather than using a phone number from an unsolicited call or email.

-Other sites that claim to provide your report at little or no cost are not part of the legally mandated free annual credit report program and often come with certain terms or conditions.
-This may include charging you for other services they offer or enrolling you for a monthly subscription where only the first month is free.
+Other sites that claim to provide your report at little or no cost are not part of the legally mandated free annual credit report program and often require certain terms or conditions.
+This may include charging you for other services they offer or enrolling you in a monthly subscription where only the first month is free.

 « Return to "Building & Maintaining Credit"